sinoath/vimTest/myVimSheet.md

 Adding a space, BACKSPACE needs to be used 5 times (with the settings above) to delete the TAB<br>
 `:set ts sts sw` - show all three settings at once; in general they are set to the same number of spaces<br>
 `filetype indent on` - in .vimrc set custom indentation based on different file types.<br>
-`autocmd Filetype cpp setlocal noexpandtab ts=4 sts=4 sw=4` - in .vimrc set custom values everytime a cpp file is loaded in vim<br>
+`autocmd Filetype cpp setlocal noexpandtab ts=4 sts=4 sw=4` - in .vimrc set custom values every time a cpp file is loaded in vim<br>

 [back to index](#custom-vim-sheet)